Small caps: Uses

 Linguists also use small caps to refer to the keywords in lexical sets for particular languages or dialects; e.g. the fleece and trap vowels in English.

 The Bluebook prescribes small caps for some titles and names in United States legal citations.
 The practice precedes World War I, with Harvard Law Review using it while referring to itself.
 By 1915, small caps were used for all titles of journals and books.

 In many books, mention of another part of the same book or mentions the work as a whole will be set in small caps.
 For example, articles in The World Book Encyclopedia refer to the encyclopedia as a whole and to the encyclopedia's other articles in small caps, as in the "Insurance" article's direction, at one point, to "See No-Fault Insurance", "No-Fault Insurance" being another of the encyclopedia's articles.

 Among Romance languages, as an orthographic tradition, only the French and Spanish languages render Roman numerals in small caps to denote centuries, e.g. xviii^{e} siècle and siglo xviii for "18th century"; the numerals are cardinally postpositive in Spanish alone.

+In a name with unusual capitalization like "LeBron", in a all caps context, some of the lowercase letters may be set in small caps to preserve the orthographic information ("LeBRON").

+The first word or phrase of a chapter of a book or article may be in small caps, especially if following a drop cap.